 According to DTE Energy, only sweet natural gas is burned at the facility.
 The boilers associated with FGBOILERS appear to be operated safely and with good air pollution control practices.
-A tune-up of the Cleaver Brooks Boiler (2.93 mmBTU) had its initial tune-up on October 21, 2015, and the heat exchanger (0.5 mmBTU) had its initial tune-up December 15, 2015 and the tune-ups will be completed every five years.
-According to Ms. Shawhan-Bonnee, the next tune-up is logged in the computer system and will be completed in the near future.
+A tune-up of the Cleaver Brooks Boiler (2.93 mmBTU) had its most recent tune-up on January 12, 2021, and the heat exchanger (0.5 mmBTU) had its recent tune-up was January 12, 2021.
+The tune -ups are required to be completed every five years.